Arts & Culture

 A literary pilgrimage

-This series offers an enchanting journey, a literary pilgrimage combining fascinating and unusual places with the intimate discovery of genius authors who have reinvented their time and who continue to influence today’s minds.
+This series offers an enchanting journey, a literary pilgrimage combining fascinating and unusual places with the intimate discovery of genius authors who have reinvented their time and continue influencing today’s minds.

 ONLY DANCE, A YEAR AT THE CONSERVATORY OF PARIS [3x26’]